aksh4y/DCleaner/README.md

 # DCleaner
-A simple chrome extension to remove deleted files from download history at the click of a button
+A simple chrome extension to remove deleted and/or failed files from download history at the click of a button

 ![DCleaner](DCleaner.png)